 Not only are grilled scallions a great side, but they're incredibly versatile and can enhance many other dishes.

 I think of grilling as an ingredient, as well as a cooking technique.
 This is because the grill marks add flavor -- a smoky char flavor that's super delicious!

 - Wash and dry the onions.

-- Drizzle the onions with olive oil and season with salt and pepper.
+- Drizzle with a little olive oil and season with kosher salt and black pepper.

 What to Serve with Them

-Here are a handful of delicious ideas . . .
+Here are a handful of ideas . . .